cupcake-recipes.com

 Preparation Steps

-• In a large bowl, whisk together the flour, salt, and yeast.
+• In a large bowl, whisk together the flour, yeast, and salt.

-• Cover the bowl with plastic wrap or a clean kitchen towel and let it rest at room temperature for at least 8 hours, or up to 18 hours.
+• Cover the bowl with plastic wrap and let it rest at room temperature for 4 hours.

-• Remove the lid from the Dutch oven and continue baking for another 10-15 minutes, or until the crust is golden brown and the internal temperature of the bread reaches 200-210°F (93-99°C).
+• Bake for 35 minutes, or until the crust is golden brown and the bread sounds hollow when tapped.

 Notes